-Before testing your skills on what influenced Art Nouveau, let us see what Art Nouveau (1880-1914) is.
+Before testing your skills on what influenced Art Nouveau, let us describe Art Nouveau (1880-1914).
 It means “new art” and embraced Europe’s new industrial aesthetic rather than challenged it.
 It featured naturalistic but stylised forms, often combined with shapes which were more geometric like parabolas, and semicircles.
 The movement used forms from the natural world that had not been used for long like insects, weeds, even mythical faeries.

 Designs were are asymmetric and they replicated organic forms as trees and vegetation.
 Curved lines were preferred to straight parallel lines.
 In architecture the some straight lines were required but the architects tried to make them look visually organic in nature using ornamentation when necessary, and to be in harmony with the natural surroundings if possible.
 Women depicted in Art Nouveau pieces will often have flowing hair.
 Those in more provocative poses may have their hair down or even be nude draped in billowy folds of fabric.

 Art Nouveau spread, almost at the same time, in most of the cultures and European countries , but also in North America.
 This style was spread pretty fast throughout Europe thanks to photo-illustrated art magazines and international exhibitions.

 Can you figure out which movements influenced the Art Nouveau style?